JosephNaberhaus/8-bit-computer-programmer/README.md

 ### Labels

-As with most assemblers, you can insert labels in your program.
+As with most assemblers, you can insert labels in your program to simplify control-flow.
 These are in the form of alphabetic characters followed by a `:` (e.g. `loopStart:`).
 A preprocesser will replace all references to these labels (the same as the label but without the `:`) with the instruction address it references.

 For example, this program: